lit/lit/README.md

   - [`lit-starter-ts`](./packages/lit-starter-ts) ([template
     repo](https://github.com/lit/lit-element-starter-ts)) - A starter repo for building reusable components using Lit in TypeScript.
   - [`lit-starter-js`](./packages/lit-starter-js) ([template
-    repo](https://github.com/lit/lit-element-starter-js)) - A starter repo for building reusable components using Lit in Javascript.
+    repo](https://github.com/lit/lit-element-starter-js)) - A starter repo for building reusable components using Lit in JavaScript.
 - Internal packages (not published to npm)
   - [`tests`](./packages/tests) - Test infrastructure for the monorepo.
   - [`benchmarks`](./packages/benchmarks) - Benchmarks for testing various libraries in the monorepo.